singhshashank25/Orange_cube/README.md

 # Challenges
-- **cold-start problelm** : Recommendation for new user and new movies was a problem for me.
+- **Cold-start Problem** : Recommendation for new user and new movies was a problem for me.
 So for new user I recommended most popular movie and new movie are recommend to user according to genres and keyword
-- **integration of python and Nodejs** : using "require("child_process").spawn" I got rid of this
+- **Integration of Python and Nodejs** : using "require("child_process").spawn" I got rid of this